USEPA/EPADecon/README.md

 ## Running the Application

-An executable will be delivered which runs the application
+An executable will be delivered which runs the application.

 # Contribute